-The Behavioral Health Network of Greater St. Louis, is a collaborative effort of providers, advocacy organizations, government leaders and community members dedicated to developing an accessible and coordinated system of behavioral healthcare throughout the eastern region of Missouri, with emphasis on services to the uninsured and underinsured citizens of St. Louis City and the Missouri counties of Franklin, Jefferson, Lincoln, St. Charles, St. Louis, and Warren.
+The Behavioral Health Network of Greater St. Louis, is a collaborative effort of providers, advocacy organizations, government leaders and community members dedicated to developing an accessible and coordinated system of behavioral healthcare throughout the eastern region of Missouri, with emphasis on services to the uninsured and underinsured citizens of St. Louis City and Franklin, Jefferson, Lincoln, St. Charles, St. Louis, and Warren Counties.

 The Behavioral Health Network (BHN) has integrated the resources and expertise of public and private partner organizations to deliver programs and services with greater impact than any one organization can deliver alone.

 Bridges to Care and Recovery is a collaborative, community initiative designed to extend the system of care for people challenged with behavioral health disorders,specifically in North St. Louis City and County.

 Through the use of a designated liaison per

 refers potential consumers, facilitates the

 settings, with the primary goal of reducing